QuanchengP/DDPCA-ADMM/README.md

 > + Spectra link: <https://spectralib.org/>

 4.Compiling command: $ make
-> + Beforehand, use the "cd" command to switch to the directory where the source code is located..
+> + Beforehand, use the "cd" command to switch to the directory where the source code is located.

 5.Execution: $ ./Test
 > + The minimum required RAM is 64GB.